What is a car hobby without a space to work?

 Yeah, not very realistic to me either.

-Outside of working with a few contractors for some of the work I'm not able to do myself, most of this will be handled by me, and the work is far more simple than building a car, if not physically larger.
+Outside of working with a few contractors for some of the work I'm not able to do myself, most of this will be handled by me, and the work is far more simple than building a car, if not physically more demanding.
 So, I'm giving myself half a year.
 What does that mean?
 Well, it doesn't mean six months of working on it every day for eight hours.
 It means I'll have about five real working hours per day, approximately two days a week.
 I also know that I won't be able to work on it every week and will probably be limited to about 18 weeks to get it done, which gives me about 180 hours to put this thing together.

 Regardless of any other uneducated guesstimates on my part, I know I don't have a place to build the Service Garage, nor a start date, so I have no idea when this project should begin or end.